Arns/rz-ng1-seed/README.md

 # Setup
-These steps are to get you setup for developing the Front-End assets for the site such as CSS and SVG Sprited Icons.
+These steps are to get you setup for developing the Front-End assets for the site such as CSS, JS, etc.

 **Prerequisites:**
 - [NodeJS](https://nodejs.org) Installed
 - Karma CLI - `npm install -g karma-cli`
+- Gulp CLI - `npm install -g gulp-cli`

 **Steps:**